f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 This set of SNMP traps will relate to the health of the power supplies in the rSeries appliances.
 You may see traps related to insertion or removal of power supplies, inputs, and voltage thresholds.
 It is best to determine if the trap was a temporary condition, and if not if an error state persists, then determine if the inputs of the power supplies have become disconnected or changed.
 If the problem only occurs on one power supply, then you can try swapping inputs/power supplies (assuming dual power is installed) during a maintenance window to see if the issue follows the power supply or the input source.

 In the example below, the SNMP traps are informational in nature because they all contain **alertEffect=2** even though they fall under the **psu-fault** trap.
 In this case, the term psu-fault may be misleading because not all traps generated by this trap are fault and/or clear events.
 In the example below, you can see traps indicating power supplies are present, power inputs are OK, along with the term **Asserted**.
-It is asserting a postive status, therfore there is no problem.
+It is asserting a positive status, therefore there is no problem.
 In other cases, there is a Deasserted message along with a negative status like PSU unsupported, or an input voltage over or under status.
 Again, this means that there is no problem currently.
-These messages are likely from when AOM was intialized when power was applied to the system or when power was re-cycled.
-AOM will need to re-learn status when power is recycled, so it will report the current status of the power supplies and their subsystems.
+These messages are likely from when AOM was initialized when power was applied to the system or when power was re-cycled.
+AOM will need to re-learn status when power is recycled, so it will report the status of the power supplies and their subsystems.

 .. code-block:: bash